sam0983/ece209as_project/docs/report.md

 For this research, we employ the VGG19 CNN architecture because it is a well documented and effective deep learning model for image classification, so it serves as a suitable DNN model to test our hypothesis.
 It consists of 16 convolutional layers followed by two fully-connected layers, and finally a softmax layer for classification.
 The following figure shows the components of the VGG19. <br />
 ![Screen Shot 2022-06-03 at 9 12 34 PM](https://user-images.githubusercontent.com/56816585/171982169-7f534479-dc88-4e3d-aef1-517a207bb448.png)
 <br />
-As shown from the figure below, DNN parititioning is performed between conv3_1 and conv3_2, indicating that the edge device is responsible for the computations from conv1_1 to conv3_1, whereas the cloud device computes conv3_2 to the softmax layer to output the final classfication results.
+As shown from the figure below, DNN parititioning is performed between conv3_1 and conv3_2 (just for illustration), indicating that the edge device is responsible for the computations from conv1_1 to conv3_1, whereas the cloud device computes conv3_2 to the softmax layer to output the final classfication results.
 <br />
 ![Screen Shot 2022-06-03 at 9 24 28 PM](https://user-images.githubusercontent.com/56816585/171982639-7ae299b1-33fb-4c8c-95a7-fc2505a03042.png)
 <br />